Dokujaa/Godot-MCP/README.md

 # 🎮 Godot MCP

-A plugin that allows external processes to communicate with the Godot engine in a modular and programmable way.
+A plugin that allows external processes to communicate with the Godot engine in a modular and programmable way

-🎥 [Watch the video on Twitter](https://x.com/dokuuja/status/1903612403717148855?s=46) (FOLLOW ME PLS PLS)

 ---